-Also, the same applies if you are a foreign artist or a foreign worker.
-Assuming an urgent or temporary position in your company.
+Alo, the same goes if you are a foreign artist or a foreign worker, assuming an urgent or temporary position in your company.

 2. Non-resident Commissioners And Directors Don’t Need a Work Permit

-As a result of the lift of the regulation, the clause is removed.
-Thus, foreigners on these positions can conduct business in Indonesia without an IMTA as long as they are not Indonesian residents.
+Foreign commissioners and directors needed a work permit (IMTA) in the past.
+This was whether they stayed or resided in Indonesia or not.
+This, however, is old information and the clause has been removed.
+Thus, foreigners on these positions can now conduct business in Indonesia without an IMTA, as long as they are not Indonesian residents.

 You No Longer Need A Temporary Work Permit to Attend Meetings And Give Trainings in Indonesia

-As per the old Work Permit Regulation (No. 16/2015), a foreigner also needed the temporary work permit for:
+As per the old Work Permit Regulation (No. 16/2015), foreigner needed the temporary work permit for:

 - Attending meetings